carbonplan/research/articles/stripe-review-learnings/index.md

 # Learnings from our first project reports

 One of our core areas of work at CarbonPlan is evaluating carbon removal projects, programs, and technologies.
-In March 2020, we partnered with Stripe for our first external engagement to help them evaluate proposals for a first round of funding under their [negative emissions commitment]().
+In March 2020, we partnered with Stripe for our first external engagement to help them evaluate proposals for a first round of funding under their [Negative Emissions Purchase]().

 [Why we did it]